-Daniel is the Higher Education Course Director, overseeing the Bachelor and Masters programmes at PSC.
+Daniel is the Dean of Photography, overseeing all programmes at PSC.

 He received a BA (Hons) in Photojournalism from the University of Wales in 2002; a MA from the University of Melbourne in 2004, and is currently completing his PhD project ‘The Digressive Photobook’.